Sonoma County wine: Northern Sonoma

 The Northern Sonoma AVA is an all encompassing appellation that covers all of Sonoma County with the exception of the Sonoma Valley and some areas of the Petaluma River watershed.
 The AVA was proposed by E & J Gallo to accommodate wines made from a blend of grapes from scattered vineyards in Sonoma County.

 Petaluma Gap

-The Petaluma Gap AVA is the newest wine region of Sonoma County (approved in December 2017) and takes its name from the geographic feature which allows cool ocean air currents to flow into the valley.
-These winds, combined with the influence of San Pablo Bay, make the region ideal for Pinot Noir, Chardonnay and Syrah.
+The Petaluma Gap was approved in December 2017 and takes its name from the geographic feature which allows cool ocean air currents to flow into the valley.
+These winds, combined with the influence of San Pablo Bay, make the region ideal for Pinot noir, Chardonnay and Syrah.

 Pine Mountain-Cloverdale Peak

-The Pine_Mountain-Cloverdale Peak AVA is one of the highest elevation grape-growing regions in California.
-The AVA, which rises from 1,600 feet at its lowest point to 3,000 feet at the mountain’s peak, has grapes growing primarily at 1,800 feet and higher.
+The Pine Mountain-Cloverdale Peak AVA is one of the highest elevation grape-growing regions in California.
+The AVA, which rises from 1,600 feet at its lowest point to 3,000 feet at the mountain's peak, has grapes growing primarily at 1,800 feet and higher.
 The very high elevation of the mountain affects fog cover, hours of daylight, daytime and nighttime temperatures, rainfall, and wind — virtually every climatic element influencing wine grape production.